PofuPofu442/Palm-Oil-InnoPalmTech/FR_NFR.md

 ## List the software functional requirements.
 Your software must have at least 9 (NINE) functional requirements and 3 (THREE) non-functional requirements.
-Explain the architecture of your software.
-Justify any technological stack that you use

 ### Functional Requirement
 1.	**User Authentication and Authorization**: